-In this price range (the watch retails at about €2500), it is possibly the best choice of a mechanism: when your warranty runs out and the movement finally breaks down, it will not be prohibitively expensive to repair it.
-Regular servicing will, too, be quite affordable, although your local service company will still charge you a little premium just for the heck of it.
+In this price range (the 8835 retails at about €2500), it is possibly the best choice of a mechanism: when your warranty runs out and the movement finally breaks down, it will not be prohibitively expensive to repair it.
+Regular servicing will, too, be affordable, although your local service company will still charge you a little premium just for the heck of it.

 Of course, its profile could have been curved just a little to make the case fit better and, well, a bit less prominent: being almost 15 millimeters thick, the gadget may feel not particularly comfortable if you try to wear it with a tight-cuffed shirt or a classic motorcycle jacket.

-Its matte black dial features huge, but somehow crude-looking, Roman numerals that seem to match the brutal appearance of the dodecagonal bezel with its equally crude, machine-brushed texture.
+Its matte black dial features huge, but somehow crude-looking, Roman numerals that match the brutal appearance of the dodecagonal bezel with its equally crude, machine-brushed texture.
 Painted with a greenish luminescent substance, the numerals look a bit boring, but will possibly do the job.

 I mean, thanks to the chosen color, the lume looks contrast not enough only in darkness when it glows brightly, but even in normal lighting conditions when it stands out against the matte black surface of the dial.